THE INFINITE UNIVERSE (Part 1, Chapter 1-2)

 There are 3 sorts of redshift in today's conventional science.

+Two of them, the Doppler redshift and the gravitational redshift, are not controversial, but can not explain the major amount of redshift of far away galaxies.
 The third redshift, the cosmological redshift (or expansion redshift according to big bang cosmologists) that (together with the general theory of relativity) originated big bang cosmology, is controversial for a number of cosmologists, but is able to explain the major amount of redshift of galaxies: all wavelengths of light are stretched by the expansion of space.
+I would like to suggest another (hypothetical) redshift that may cause the major amount of redshift of far away galaxies.

 The redshift is to be seen of the type of the tired light hypothesis advanced in 1929 by Fritz Zwicky6: light loses energy progressively while travelling across large distances of extragalactic space [October 2003: (“energy loss” because of what Zwicky called gravitational drag75).
 William McMillan (4-1) may have been the first who suggested tired light75.
-End October 2003]
+End October 2003] According to Zwicky's tired light hypothesis the vibrations of light are steadily slowed down over long periods of time travelling through the universe, and so the redshift is the result of fatigue.
+The idea of the tired light phenomenon has died away because so far there has not been a good explanation why light might suffer from fatigue while travelling in the universe.

 [May 2003: Last year I noticed that many people have suggested the same tired light idea, i.e. light loses energy because of interaction with other (gravity/ether) entities in extragalactic space, see for example professor Assis2, professor Ghosh3, Dr. Van Flandern9 and various authors in Pushing Gravity5.
 End May 2003]